sabnzbd/sabnzbd/win/multipar/ReadMe_English.txt

 you must clear the check before un-install.
 If you have deleted MultiPar.exe already, you can un-install the DLL manually.
-Open "Command Prompt" and change directory to MultiPar's folder, then type "RegSvr32.exe /u MultiParShlExt.dll" to remove shell extension.
+Open "Command Prompt" and change directory to MultiPar's folder, then type "RegSvr32.exe /u MultiParShlExt64.dll" to remove shell extension.
-You cannot delete "MultiParShlExt.dll", while it is used by OS or Explorer.
+You cannot delete "MultiParShlExt64.dll", while it is used by OS or Explorer.
 You may log-off and log-on again to OS before deleting the file.

 [ How to change installed folder of archive version ]